jennifernjeri/MICROSOFT-STUDIO-PROJECT/README.md

 It is still a profitable venture since the sequels had an overall profit, only that some got less profit than the original film.

+RELATIONSHIP BETWEEN CHANGES IN BUDGET AND PROFIT IN SEQUELS

 ![SEQUELS](https://github.com/jennifernjeri/MICROSOFT-STUDIO-PROJECT/assets/25104993/5139a2c2-702f-44ad-bcf8-975fab70f0ee)